speciial/pokeclone/README.md

 ### Clone the Repo

-Before you can build the actual program, you have to build GLFW which is included as a submodule in the `third_party` directory.
+Before you can build the actual program, you have to make sure GLFW is included as a submodule in the `third_party` directory.
 So, make sure to either clone this repository recursively like this:

 ```bash
 git clone --recursive git@github.com:speciial/pokeclone.git